| Ode

 the most common time of year for layoffs thanks

 to those same targets.
-A couple of years ago
+A few years ago

 the game industry's largest employer scrooged